You type a few words into a text box. Thirty seconds later, you're looking at an image that would have taken a skilled artist hours to create.

 Midjourney isn't the only AI that can generate images from text.
 There are many other programs like ArtSmart.ai or DALL-E 2 that have similar capabilities.

-You can find a comprehensive overview with pros and cons of various AI image generators here: The 20 Best AI Image Generators in 2025 (15 Free)
+I've put together a detailed overview with pros and cons of various AI image generators here: The 20 Best AI Image Generators in 2026 (15 Free)

 But what exactly makes Midjourney so special?
 In essence: the quality of the output combined with a large community of AI enthusiasts.

-The community is huge and continues to grow – Midjourney has clearly established itself in the market and offers one of the most active user groups around AI image generation.
+The community is huge and continues to grow.
+I've found it to be one of the most active user groups around AI image generation.

 1.1 Outstanding Image Quality